 White gold requires repeated “dipping” to stay white, but platinum is naturally white, so no plating is required.
 Platinum is self-burnishing, which means its surface compresses with age instead of shedding the top layer.
 Unlike the battered appearance of worn gold jewelry, aged platinum has a dignified appearance.
 After its surface is evenly dented and punctuated by microscopic dings, it acquires a permanent and highly desirable patina.
 Old platinum pieces have a look similar to brightly polished vintage silverware, a unique glistening look best described as “shabby chic.”

-White Gold is the bleached impostor
+White Gold is an impostor

 Created during the Second World War, when platinum use in jewelry was restricted, white gold became a cheap platinum substitute.
 The rich yellow color of pure gold is bleached to a yellowish grey by mixing gold with palladium or nickel.